 Deposit a Significant Amount in Advance as Security

 Some tenants bolster their rental application by offering a huge amount in advance as a security deposit.
-While it may sound feasible for the renter, many landlords find it unattractive due to the extra administrative work required.

 An apartment search can be stressful.
 But, having bad credit or no credit doesn't make it impossible to rent a property.
 Once you're in your next apartment, begin planning ways to improve your credit score for the next time you need to move.